-In the first specification we follow Aitken and Harrison (1999) and Konings (1999) and estimate a specification of equation (2) for 1993-1997, which only controls for the firmfirms).
+In the first specification we follow Aitken and Harrison (1999) and Konings (1999) and estimate a specification of equation (2) for 1993-1997, which only controls for the firm-specific fixed effect.
+The results are presented in column (1) of Table 3-1.
+The spillover coefficient is negative and significant, which is consistent with the results of Aitken and Harrison (1999), and Konings (1999).
+However, this specification can be incorrect in the Russian case.
+During the period under study industrial output was declining.
+On the other hand, firms used a labor hoarding strategy, so labor productivity, measured by the output to employment ratio, was declining as well.
+At the same time, the share of output of the foreign-owned firms in the industry was increasing in most of the industries (see Figure 2).
+Therefore, instead of reflecting the effect of the presence of foreign firms on domestic firms' productivity, the negative sign at our proxy for spillovers can pick up the downward productivity time trend.
+To correct this misspecification, we reestimated equation (2) controlling not only for the firm fixed effect, but also for the timespecific fixed effect.
+Column (2) of Table 3-1 reports these results.
+The coefficients at the year dummies are negative and significant.
+The absolute size of the year dummies coefficients increases over time, which reflect the downward trend in productivity.
+On the over hand, the spillover coefficient became positive but insignificant.
+Insignificance of the coefficient can be justified in two ways.
+First of all, it is conceivable that there were no spillovers from foreign-owned to domestic firms in Russia.
+The inflow of FDI was rather modest, so it is not impossible that it did not affect the behavior of domestic firms.
+However, it is also possible that foreign entry had positive influence on some firms and negative influence on others, while the average effect on all firms was insignificant.
+To test for such possibility, we divided the sample into two groups of firms: small firms with less than 200 employees, and other firms, with employment between 200 and 1000 people.
+We chose these two groups for the following reasons.
+First of all, privatization and control over firms with less than 200 employees was usually performed by the local administrations.
+On the other hand, foreign-owned firms are usually rather small (see Table 4-1 which presents summary statistics for the three groups of firms).
 Therefore, if entry of foreign firms increases competition, than small firms are expected to suffer more than large ones.
-Additionally, while outside financing is a big problem for all Russian firms, small firms seem to suffer from it even more then the large ones.24 The regression results for the sample of medium-sized domestic firms are summarized in Table 3-2, and those for small firms are in Table 3-3.
+Additionally, while outside financing is a big problem for all Russian firms, small firms seem to suffer from it even more then the large ones.
+The regression results for the sample of mediumsized domestic firms are summarized in Table 3-2, and those for small firms are in Table 3-3.
 Column (1) of each table presents the basic results.
 The spillover effect seem to differ substantially between samples.
 While coefficient at the variable spill is positive and significant in the sample of medium-sized firms, it is negative and significant in the other sample.
 This result is quite robust, and remains true in different specifications.
 Therefore, it appears in our regressions that foreign entry has different effect on firms of different size.
 Small firms, can not sustain foreign competition, and are driven out of the market, while larger firms seem to benefit from foreign entry.
 As was mentioned above, financial difficulties of small firms can be responsible for such differences.